 Location: Kirby Cove

 If you love photos in front of cute houses, you have to go to Pacific Heights.
-Pac Heights is a neighborhood full of charming, classic San Francisco-style houses.
+In fact, Pac Heights is a neighborhood full of charming, classic San Francisco-style houses.
 There’s also a Salt & Straw around the corner, so wander around the neighborhood and then treat yourself to the best ice cream in the world.
 Another cute spot for houses is just north of Joe DiMaggio Playground.

 Location: Pacific Heights

 One of the best views of the San Francisco is from Twin Peaks.
-You can hike or drive up to the top.
+You also can hike or drive up to the top.
 Avoid the crowds in the parking lot, and walk around and down into the grass.
 Then take a shot with the entire city in front of you.
-If you go at sunrise or sunset, it’ll be a lot less crowded and you might even get those beautiful orange and pink hues over the city if it’s a clear day.
+If you go at sunrise or sunset, it’ll also be a lot less crowded and you might even get those beautiful orange and pink hues over the city if it’s a clear day.

 Location: Twin Peaks

 Another San Francisco landmark is the Transamerica Pyramid.
 This is a great place to shoot in front of if you want those “city-vibes” shots in your Instagram feed.